Baby Blues by Rick Kirkman and Jerry Scott for September 10, 2024

 29. Missing large

-gozirra2 Premium Member 9 days ago
+gozirra2 Premium Member about 2 months ago

 I recall when early calculators came out.
 Watching people entering numbers and then punching keys to add, subtract, multiply, divide, square root, any function key numerous times.
 They would look at the results, nod, as though the calculator came up with the same results they calculated in their head.